Research Directions and Modeling Guidelines for Industrial Internet of Things Applications: Introduction

+This limitation highlights the necessity for further innovation and sets the stage for the development of next-generation mobile radio networks.
+In this regard, the academic world is already intensively shaping such evolution, by proposing important paradigm shifts, like the use of the THz band, radar in next-generation \glspl{bs}, or \gls{ai}-radio communication interplay.

-Despite this ambitious evolutionary trend, the majority of contributions to the literature on \gls{6g} networks do not account for the specificities of industrial environments, potentially limiting their practical value in that context.
-For example, channel models should account for the unique dynamicity and density of obstacles prevalent in industrial environments, where, e.g., \gls{nlos} links are widespread, and, at the same time, network protocols should account for a heterogeneous set of challenging offered traffics that also coexist on the same factory floor.
+Despite this ambitious evolutionary trend, the majority of contributions to the literature do not account for the specificities of industrial environments (e.g., heterogeneous traffic), potentially limiting their practical value in that context.